Cris7777/MSiA423-Project-Repo/README.md

   * Random Forest
   * Decision Tree

-  MSE is the measurement for model performance.
+  MSE is the common measurement of performances for all models listed above.
 The model with the lowest MSE will be selected as the final model deployed in the product.

 **Week 3-8: APP Building**